Vestigialmars5/TMS-Project/PROCESS_DOCUMENTATION.md

 Also from what I'm reading I should probably work on making a WMS and ERP.

+I guess the research never stops.

+Alan has been helping me figure out how it needs to work.

+So the TMS should have a list of pending movements or deliveries, and from those be able to schedule the route and stuff.

 ## Design and prototyping

 I'm going to start working on making something out of the OSMNX (Jan 17 2024), since I think based on what Find I'll be able to decipher things like the database and stuff.